Natural Remedies for UTIs |

 Getting 10 – 30 minutes of mid-day sunlight daily as many days per year as possible is the most ideal.
 Sun is the best source of vitamin D, and how our body was designed to get it.
 How much is absorbed will depend on several things:

-When you are not able to get in the sunlight, consume foods high in vitamin D for the body to use:
+When you are not able to get in the sunlight, consume foods with vitamin D for the body to use:

 Garlic

 Garlic has long been used for its strong antibacterial effects including against E. Coli, Pseudomonas, Staph, and many others.
-It is also antifungal, providing support against Candida, Trichophyton, and many more to help the balance between “good” and “bad” bacteria in the microbiome.(20) Garlic is also a strong antioxidant, anti-inflammatory, and immune modulator to help against infections including UTIs.
-It also has a diuretic effect to help encourage healthy urine elimination.(21)
+It is also antifungal, providing support against Candida, Trichophyton, and many more to help the balance between “good” and “bad” bacteria in the microbiome (21).
+Garlic is also a strong antioxidant, anti-inflammatory, and immune modulator to help against infections including UTIs.
+It also has a diuretic effect to help encourage healthy urine elimination (22).
+Garlic has so many great benefits for gut health in general that Kate included it in the Metabolism Tincture.

 Garlic is another easy one to add to your diet – I sprinkle it on top of nearly everything!
 You can also add garlic cloves to soups, bone broths, or make your own honey-fermented garlic cloves!
 Just peel the garlic cloves and cover them all well in honey.
 Store the sealed jar in a cabinet remembering to turn the jar occasionally to make sure the honey covers it well.
 After a couple weeks, just pluck out a garlic clove as a snack.
 Added bonus – honey has some great antibacterial properties too!